djalbat/easy-navigation/README.md

 `;
 ```
-Note that in this instance it has also been given a border.
+Note that in this instance it has also been given a responsive border.

-It has already been mentioned but it is worth repeating that only the accordion's button need to be hidden as the screen widens whilst its child articles remain in use, so to speak.
+It has already been mentioned but it is worth repeating that only the accordion's buttons need to be hidden as the screen widens whilst its child articles remain in use, so to speak.
 In this way responsiveness is acheived without the need to duplicate content.

 ## Building